 Bruce Kovner has been a member of our Board of Directors since July 2002.
 In 1983, Mr. Kovner founded Caxton Corporation, a diversified trading company and manager of client funds active in currency, interest rate, commodity and equity markets, and has acted as its Chairman since its inception.
 He is also Chairman of Caxton Associates LP, formerly Caxton Associates, L.L.C., which succeeded to a significant portion of Caxton Corporation's trading and investment activities in 1996.
 Prior to the formation of Caxton, Mr. Kovner served as a Vice President of Commodities Corporation, a private commodities trading company since acquired by Goldman Sachs.
 Mr. Kovner is also Chairman of the Board of the American Enterprise Institute, Chairman of the Board of the Juilliard School, and Vice Chairman of Lincoln Center for the Performing Arts.
 In addition, he is the Founder and Chairman of the School Choice Scholarships Foundation, which provides scholarships to low-income students in New York City to attend primary schools of their choice.
 Mr. Kovner received his B.A. from Harvard College in 1966.
 He continued his studies at the John F. Kennedy School of Government until 1970.
+Our Board of Directors has concluded that Mr. Kovner should serve as a director as of the date of this proxy statement because, as Chairman of Caxton Associates LP, Mr. Kovner has gained extensive knowledge and experience regarding domestic and international capital markets.
+His financial expertise and many years of international investing experience provide additional insight to our Board.

 William S. Reardon, C.P.A. has been a member of our Board of Directors since August 2004.
 Until his retirement in 2002 from PricewaterhouseCoopers LLP, an international accounting firm, where he was employed from June 1973 to July 2002, Mr. Reardon was a business assurance (audit) partner at the firm's Boston office and leader of its life sciences industry practice for New England and the eastern United States.
 From 1998 to 2000, Mr. Reardon served on the board of the emerging companies section of the Biotechnology Industry Organization.
 He also served on the board of the Massachusetts Biotechnology Council from 2000 until his retirement in 2002.
-Mr. Reardon is currently a member of the board of directors and the chairman of the audit committees of Idera Pharmaceuticals, Inc., and Oscient Pharmaceuticals Corporation, both of which are publicly traded pharmaceutical companies.
+Mr. Reardon is currently a member of the board of directors and the chairman of the audit committee of Idera Pharmaceuticals, Inc., and Oscient Pharmaceuticals Corporation, both of which are publicly traded pharmaceutical companies.
 He is also an advisor to the audit committee at Momenta Pharmaceuticals, Inc., a publicly traded pharmaceutical company.
 Mr. Reardon received both his undergraduate degree in East Asian history and his M.B.A. from Harvard University.
+Our Board of Directors has concluded that Mr. Reardon should serve as a director as of the date of this proxy statement because of his extensive expertise in accounting and financial matters and his experience in analyzing and evaluating financial statements as a former auditor, in particular in the biopharmaceutical industry.
+His experience on other publicly traded company boards of directors and audit committees provides a considerable benefit to our Audit Committee and to our Board.